Configuration Validation with Large Language Models: Exploratory Examples

 \section{Exploratory Examples}

-We explore the capability of utilizing \llms to validate configuration files off-the-shelf.
-We argue that vanilla \llms are capable of detecting sophisticated \misconfigs.
-However, they are prone to both false negatives and false positives that require further attention and handling.
-Figure~\ref{fig:example} presents four examples, two of which the \llm correctly detects the misconfiguration, and two of which the \llm misses a misconfiguration or reports a false alarm.
-These examples were generated using the Codex \llm (\gptdavinci) developed by \openai~\cite{codex,chen:arxiv:21}.
+We explore using \llms to validate configuration out of the box.
+We show that vanilla \llms can detect \misconfigs.
+However, they are prone to both false negatives and false positives that require careful handling.
+Figure~\ref{fig:example} presents four examples, two of which the \llm successfully detects misconfigurations, and two of which the \llm misses the misconfiguration or reports a false alarm.
+These examples were generated using the GPT-3.5-Turbo \llm~\cite{ziegler:arxiv:19}.

-\para{Detecting violation in configuration dependency.} Extracting and validating against dependency relationships between configuration parameters has been a challenging task in highly-configurable systems~\cite{chen:fse:20,xu:15}. \llm has the ability to infer relations between entities from text at the level of human experts~\cite{brown:arxiv:20}.
-This ability allows \llm to infer dependencies between parameters in a configuration file based on their corresponding names and descriptions.
-By simply asking if any violation exists in the configuration, off-the-shelf \llm can check if configured values satisfy the extracted relations at runtime.
-This allows better applicability of \llms for validating configuration dependency when compared to prior techniques that require manually codified rules~\cite{tang:sosp:15,baset:middleware:2017}, program analysis~\cite{chen:fse:20,xu:sosp:13}, or specialized learning~\cite{xiang:atc:20,potharaju:vldb:15}.

-Figure~\ref{fig:example} (Example 1) presents a case where values of two dependent parameters were changed (i.e., \texttt{buffer.size} and \texttt{bytes.per.\allowbreak checksum}).
-After understanding the value relationship dependency between these two parameters, the model determines that the change in \texttt{bytes.per.checksum} has violated the enforced dependency, and provides the correct reason for the misconfiguration.
+\para{Detecting violation of configuration dependency.} Validating dependencies between configuration parameters has been a challenging task in highly-configurable systems~\cite{chen:fse:20,xu:15}. \llms can infer relations between entities from text at the level of human experts~\cite{brown:arxiv:20}, which allows \llms to infer dependencies between parameters in a given configuration file based on their names and descriptions.
+Figure~\ref{fig:example} (Example 1) presents a case where values of two dependent parameters were changed (i.e., ``{\it buffer.size}'' and ``{\it bytes.per.\allowbreak checksum})''.
+After understanding the value relationship dependency between these two parameters, the model determines that the change in ``{\it bytes.per.checksum}'' has violated the enforced dependency, and provides the correct reason for the misconfiguration.